-EPA claims that Circular A-4 requires a "domestic perspective in our central analysis" and therefore buries its discussion of global climate damages from the repeal of the Clean Power Plan in an appendix to the Regulatory Impact Analysis.
-EPA is wrong.
-Not only is it inconsistent with Circular A-4, best economic practices, and statutory requirements to fail to estimate the global damages of U.S. greenhouse gas emissions in regulatory analyses, but existing methods for estimating a "domestic-only"
+EPA claims that Circular A-4 requires a "domestic perspective in our central analysis" and therefore buries its discussion of global climate damages from the repeal of the Clean Power Plan in an appendix

-including environmental impact statements.
+22 Interagency Working Group on Social Cost of Carbon, Technical Support Document: Social Cost of Carbon for Regulatory Impact Analysis Under Executive Order 12,866 (2010).
+Though note the IWG's estimates are applicable in a wider range of contexts, including environmental impact statements.
 See High Country and Montana Environmental, 52 F. Supp.
 3d 1174, 1191 (D. Colo.
 2014).